You are viewing a story from harrypotterfanfiction.com

 She continued to bat her eyes at him as though she expected him to burst into tears or something.
 Suppressing the urge to roll his eyes, she left her spot in line and came back to stand next to him.

 “It is okay to cry.”
-She placed the palm of her hand on his chest.
+She placed the palm of his hand over her chest.
 “I know that I did.”

 Her eyes felt like a knife on his.